offbynull/learn/Math/input/input.md

 +--------------------------------+
 ```

-`{bm} Whole number`s are numbers which have no partial portion -- they only consist of wholes.
+`{bm} Whole number`s are numbers which have no fractional part -- they only consist of wholes.
 For example, 5, 0, 104, and 27 are whole numbers while 4.2 is not.

 ```{svgbob}
 +-+-+-+-+-+-+-+-+-->